Skip to content

 add#

 Adds dependencies to the manifest file.
-It will only add if the package with its version constraint is able to work with rest of the dependencies in the project.
+It will only add dependencies compatible with the rest of the dependencies in the project.
 More info on multi-platform configuration.

-If the project manifest is a pyproject.toml, adding a pypi dependency will add it to the native pyproject project.dependencies array, or to the native project.optional-dependencies table if a feature is specified:
+If the project manifest is a pyproject.toml, by default, adding a pypi dependency will add it to the native project.dependencies array, or to the native dependency-groups table if a feature is specified:

 • pixi add --pypi boto3 would add boto3 to the project.dependencies array

-• pixi add --pypi boto3 --feature aws would add boto3 to the project.dependencies.aws array
+• pixi add --pypi boto3 --feature aws would add boto3 to the dependency-groups.aws array

 These dependencies will be read by pixi as if they had been added to the pixi pypi-dependencies tables of the default or a named feature.